veeambestpractise/VeeamBP/resource_planning/tape_support-intro.md

 For more details and recommendations on configuring vendor-supported tape drives and media changers on ESX/ESXi, refer to VMware documentation at https://kb.vmware.com/s/article/1016407.

 **Note**:  Veeam Backup & Replication uses the MTF (Microsoft Tape Format) industry format to write data to tape.
-Veeam Backup & Replication also now supports using WORM (Write Once Read Many) tapes.
+Veeam Backup & Replication also supports using WORM (Write Once Read Many) tapes.